creenkeyis/ForgeFX-Test/README.md

 Once you load up the scene, the following features have been implemented:

--A and D keys rotates the camera around the robot to view it from different angles.<br>
+-using any horizontal axis keys rotates the camera around the robot to view it from different angles.<br>
 -mousing over the torso of the robot highlights the entire robot. when mousing over detachable limbs, said limbs highlight separate from torso. <br>
 -left clicking and dragging on the torso moves the robot according to mouse position in world space.<br>
 -mousing over a detachable part brings up text feedback that tells user the limb's current status (ie. attached or detached)<br>